iwanders/micro_hap/README.md

 - ~Do we ever need to support interleaved requests?
 So write on characteristic 1, write on characteristic 2, read on 1, read on 2. -> Probably [not](https://github.com/apple/HomeKitADK/blob/fb201f98f5fdc7fef6a455054f08b59cca5d1ec8/HAP/HAPAccessoryServer%2BInternal.h#L206).~
 - Implement `SetupInfo`'s serialize/deserialize, this [issue](https://github.com/serde-rs/serde/issues/1937#issuecomment-812137971) is helpful.
 - ~Bluetooth session cache for session resume.~ ~Cache exists, use during initial setup works, works for lightbulb, not for thermometer between restarts.
 Issue was that the device id shouldn't change!~
-- The services made with `#[gatt_service(..` have a `StaticCell` in them, as such they can't be instantiated twice.
-This makes the mutually exclusive lightbulb example cumbersome.
+- ~The services made with `#[gatt_service(..` have a `StaticCell` in them, as such they can't be instantiated twice.
+This makes the mutually exclusive lightbulb example cumbersome.~ There's a builder now for the attribute table and HAP services that avoids the trouble macro's.
 - ~File PR [into trouble](https://github.com/embassy-rs/trouble/pull/502) to add `indicate` functionality, because `notify != indicate`.~ Merged, consuming this commit.
 - Go through all the log / defmt prints and ensure the level makes sense.
 - The Characteristic `current_temperature` (`0x0011`) always displays temperatures in 0.5 increments, can a manual temperature actually show digits?